 This year we are bringing three outstanding judges that will provide complete judging results and recorded comments.
 The recordings will be made on an mp3 player.
 Instructions will be given at the event on how directors will access those recordings.
 Trophies or plaques will be given for the following:

 There are usually around 25 choirs that can compete at the competition.
 They range from Jr. High groups (that are not eligible for finals) up through high school varsity level groups.

 The event is planned and run by Scottsbluff High School.
 The music parents are heavily involved in the planning and execution of the day.
-Hometown Family Radio (who originally started the event) sponsors and promotes the event.
-With the exception of the radio sponsors, all proceeds from the event itself are retained in the Scottsbluff Choir program.
+All proceeds from the event itself are retained in the Scottsbluff Choir program.
 This helps Scottsbluff fund the show choir program.

 © 2013 | Scottsbluff Vocal Music Department | 313 E. 27th St. Scottsbluff, NE 69261 | (308) 635-6238 | Contact Us